RuminantFarmSystems/RuFaS/docs/design_docs/rufas-input-refactor.md

 ## Requirements

 RuFaS should handle input such that:
-* JSON files containing user-specified input can be used to setup the simulation (current functionality)
+* files (e.g., JSONs) containing user-specified input can be used to setup the simulation (current functionality)
 * alternative input methods can also be handled (e.g., dictionaries or other user-initialized data objects)
 * external methods (e.g., sensitivity analysis, validation, and mathematical optimization) can execute RuFaS by altering the input values automatically
 * parallel or distributed evaluation of multiple RuFaS instances can be done in a thread safe way, with many alternative starting conditions.
 * the actual model and submodules are agnostic to the structure of the input that the user specified.
+* The input manager should conduct input validation, ensuring that the structure of the data is usable.
+If the checks are not passed, the model/simulation will not be run.
+This will need to account for necessary inputs and advanced inputs.
+For the latter case, default values can be supplied when advanced options aren't given.

 ---